Wet markets in China

-In China, wet markets are traditional markets that sell fresh meat, produce, and other perishable goods.
-They are the most prevalent food outlet in urban regions of China but have faced increasing competition from supermarkets.
-Since the 1990s, wet markets in large cities have been predominantly moved into modern indoor facilities.
+In China, traditional food markets, referred to in English as wet markets, sell fresh meat, produce, and other perishable goods.
+The English term did not originate in mainland China, where these markets are called "farmers' markets" or "produce markets", and critics have described its pandemic-era use as fuelling Sinophobia.
+These markets are the most prevalent food outlet in urban regions of China but have faced increasing competition from supermarkets.
+Since the 1990s, those in large cities have been predominantly moved into modern indoor facilities.

-Wildlife is not commonly sold in wet markets in China, but poorly-regulated wet markets have been linked to the spread of zoonotic diseases, including the 2002–2004 SARS outbreak, 2013 avian influenza outbreak, and the COVID-19 pandemic.
+Wildlife is not commonly sold in China's food markets, but poorly-regulated markets have been linked to the spread of zoonotic diseases, including the 2002–2004 SARS outbreak, 2013 avian influenza outbreak, and the COVID-19 pandemic.
 Small-scale wildlife farming emerged in China in the 1980s and expanded in the 1990s with government support.
-Wildlife was banned from Chinese wet markets in 2003, with further restrictions and enforcement in 2020 following the spread of COVID-19.
+Wildlife was banned from Chinese markets in 2003, with further restrictions and enforcement in 2020 following the spread of COVID-19.

+Terminology

+The English term "wet market" did not originate in mainland China; it was popularised by the Singaporean government in the 1970s.
+In mainland China, these markets are officially called nongmao shichang (农贸市场, "farmers' market") or cai shichang (菜市场, "produce market") and colloquially caichang (菜场); in Hong Kong Cantonese they are jieshi (街市, "street market").
+Before 2020, most English speakers had never heard the term.
+Critics have argued that the word "wet" itself evokes unhygienic conditions, and anthropologists and journalists have described its use in pandemic-era Western coverage as fuelling Sinophobia.

 Modernization

-Since the 1990s, large cities across China have moved traditional outdoor wet markets to modern indoor facilities.
+Since the 1990s, large cities across China have moved traditional outdoor markets to modern indoor facilities.
 In 1999, all roadside markets in Hangzhou were banned and moved indoors.
-By 2014, all wet markets in Nanjing were moved indoors.
+By 2014, all fresh food markets in Nanjing were moved indoors.

-As of 2018, wet markets remain the most prevalent food outlet in urban regions of China despite the rise of supermarket chains since the 1990s.
-In 2016, a Meat & Livestock Australia study of imported meat consumers in 15 Chinese cities found that 39% of those consumers had purchased beef from a wet market in the preceding month, while the same proportion who had purchased beef from a supermarket in the preceding month.
-However, wet markets have been losing ground in popularity compared to supermarkets, despite the fact they may be seen as healthier and more sustainable.
+As of 2018, fresh food markets remain the most prevalent food outlet in urban regions of China despite the rise of supermarket chains since the 1990s.
+In 2016, a Meat & Livestock Australia study of imported meat consumers in 15 Chinese cities found that 39% of those consumers had purchased beef from a traditional market in the preceding month, while the same proportion had purchased beef from a supermarket in the preceding month.
+However, these markets have been losing ground in popularity compared to supermarkets, despite the fact they may be seen as healthier and more sustainable.
 Reports suggest "although there are well-managed, hygienic wet markets in and near bigger cities [in China], hygiene can be spotty, especially in smaller communities."
-During the 2010s, "smart markets" equipped with e-payment terminals emerged as traditional wet markets faced increasing competition from discount stores.
-Wet markets also began facing competition from online grocery stores, such as Alibaba's Hema stores.
+During the 2010s, "smart markets" equipped with e-payment terminals emerged as traditional markets faced increasing competition from discount stores.
+Such markets also began facing competition from online grocery stores, such as Alibaba's Hema stores.